 Ever played a blind-tasting game with your dinner guests or family?
 They'll love this one: try this Arugula or Rocket Soup with Smoked Garlic.
 Can't find smoked garlic?
 Just replace with smoked paprika.
 It's incredible how rocket can taste so delicious in a soup - and add a Thai mini curry macaron and we're talking HOT!

 Inspiration for this warming French watercress soup (soupe au cresson) came after a trip to the beautiful watercress beds in Normandy.
 Serve with garden herb macarons (recipe on page 97 of the book).

-Moreover, serve the above salad with a Bloody Mary macaron for a surprise with a slightly bigger punch (although please do ensure that you inform guests that there is a touch of vodka in them).
-Vodka lovers will adore the delicious surprise element, having these served as an apéritif.
+Moreover, serve the above salad with a Bloody Mary macaron.
+Now this is a surprise with a slightly bigger punch.
+However, please do ensure that you inform guests that there is a touch of vodka in them.

 We're back to that warming bowl of soup again, though.
-What about serving Bloody Mary Macarons with a smooth Sweetcorn & Red Pepper Chowder?
+Serve Bloody Mary Macarons with a smooth Sweetcorn & Red Pepper Chowder.
 In fact, most of the savoury macarons in my book goes with this, as a touch of spice is sensational wrapped up in a tiny, chic Parisian macaron.

 Savoury Macaron - Easiest Filling

 Perhaps the easiest filling for a savoury macaron would be to sandwich mini brown or yellow shells together with mustard.
 We tried one in a rather chic restaurant on our gourmet trip to Dijon and it was fabulous!